eagskunst/GamingNews/README.md

 See release notes on master branch releases for features that cover last release.
 You could also download last .apk version there. (**Android min. version: 4.1**)

-See changelog on develop branch for not-official features.
+See changelog and develop branch for not-official features.

 **WARNING**: The app is in early stage.
 There's a lot to do and a lot of features to add.
 If you find/fix any bug please make an issue or a pull request.